DmentexGH/go-chat/README.md

 ## Acknowledgments

-- Built with Go for performance and concurrency
+Built with Go, using standard `net/http` and ProtonMail's gopenpgp for PGP encryption
-- Uses standard `net/http` package for lightweight HTTP handling
-- Uses industry-standard PGP encryption for security (via ProtonMail's gopenpgp)